davxy/datawok-posts/posts/zk-proof.md

 but at the same time are good to relay the intuition and the power of `ZK` proofs.

+Except for instances where specifically indicated otherwise, the protocols discussed are both sound and zero-knowledge.
+This is because it is feasible (and often straightforward) to construct both an *extractor* and a *simulator* for them.

 ### Where is Waldo

 ["Where is Waldo?"](https://en.wikipedia.org/wiki/Where%27s_Wally%3F) is a famous